antonymuga/RuntimeShengTranslate/README.md

 - Follow [@RuntimeLab](https://twitter.com/RuntimeLab) on Twitter for more updates.
 - Follow [Runtime Lab](https://www.linkedin.com/company/runtime-lab) on LinkedIn for even more updates.

+## HOW IT WORKS
+This is a Python code for a Sheng translator that enables users to translate Sheng words into English, French, German, Spanish, and Italian.

+The code starts by importing some modules and dictionaries necessary for the project to run.
+It then defines two functions chosenDictionary and chosenLanguage, which select the active dictionary and language to be used for the translation process.

+After that, it defines the RuntimeShengTranslator function, which is the core logic of the program.
+This function prompts the user to select the language they want to translate to and then asks for a Sheng word to be translated.
+It then converts the Sheng word to title case if it is not already in title case and checks if the word exists in the chosen dictionary.
+If the word exists, it prints the translated word and asks the user if they want to translate another Sheng word in the same language.
+If the user selects yes, the function runs again.

+Finally, the program prompts the user to enter a Sheng word to be translated.
+If the input is empty or contains only spaces, the program will display an error message and prompt the user to enter a Sheng word again.
+If the user enters three invalid inputs in a row, the program will exit.

 ## MIT LICENSE:

 ### Copyright (c) 2018 [@RuntimeLab](https://github.com/RuntimeLab) & [@antonymuga](https://github.com/antonymuga).